The Ransom for Sin Really IS a Matter of Life and Death

 Abram had left Ur and been obedient to God, following Him geographically to a distant place; but the Lord apparently wanted to take Abram further still, and so He asked Abram to do the unthinkable.
 If we learn anything from Abraham, it is perhaps that faith sometimes takes us into unthinkable territory.

 Abram and Sara had waited all of their lives in hopes of having a son, and it seemed the opportunity had passed them by.
 They were overjoyed (and yes, a little skeptical) to receive the promise of an heir when they were seventy-five years old.
-Then they waited TWENTY FIVE YEARS to conceive and have a son.
+Then they waited TWENTY-FIVE YEARS to conceive and have a son.
 It is impossible for us to underestimate the depth of their love for Isaac.
 Just imagine the attachment these old folks must have had!
 Isaac was their true heir, their legacy, and their promised child.

 Surely, they enjoyed watching Isaac the toddler develop and become a healthy boy in their old age, assured now that God keeps his promises… Certainly, as they sang songs with him or watched him grow up in their household with unrivaled love and affection, they treasured him as much as any parents had ever treasured any child.
 And yet God told Abraham to go and sacrifice his only son.
 In light of these new instructions, Abraham’s response was amazing.
 It’s hard to put yourself into Abram’s shoes; it’s even harder to believe he could do such a thing.